Is there reserved seating for the Masses?

 No. The only exception is reserved seating for those with disabilities.

 For all other attendees, seating is on a first come, first served basis and may not be held for other visitors.
 Personal belongings may not be used to reserve seats.
 For security purposes, ushers are instructed to remove all unattended bags, coats and other items left in the pews or on the floor.

-For details on the Basilica’s current hours of operation, entry process, health and safety protocols, and other information for in-person access, please visit their website.
+For details on the Basilica’s current hours of operation, entry process, and other information for in-person access, please visit their website.

-Can clergy still participate on-site in the National Prayer Vigil for Life Opening and Closing Masses?
+Can clergy participate in the National Prayer Vigil for Life Opening and Closing Masses?

 What is allowed inside the Basilica?

 Please limit personal belongings to one small personal bag or purse per person.
 No luggage or rolling bags are allowed.
 No banners, posters, or flags may be displayed.
 No cards, brochures or pamphlets or any other outside materials may be displayed or distributed either inside or on the grounds of the Basilica.

 Is Parking available at the Basilica on the Day of the March for Life?

 Parking for cars at the Vigil for Life Closing Mass on January 21 is available on a first come, first served basis in the Shrine's Lower Lot and on Harewood Road and 4th Street.

 Bus parking for January 21 is available by permit only.
 Please contact email@example.com for more information.